nick92/data-scraper/.github/readme.md

 How do i change what it scrapes?
 - You can change what the scraper scrapes using `scraping.json`

+Why not use a browser extension to scrape a website?
+- The problem with browser extensions is that they are slow, and when it comes to large scraping projects it turns into a nightmare.

 ---
 ### Author